 Thread lifts emerged because many people would like a facelift, but they don’t want the expense or the long recovery time of traditional facelift surgery.
 The popularity of thread lifts is increasing worldwide, especially throughout Asia and Europe.
-The procedure can be performed in the office in less than one hour.
+The procedure can typically be performed in the office of our plastic surgeon, James M. Shaw, MD, in less than one hour.

 Who Should Consider a Thread Lift?